A graphic designer’s guide to understanding website tech

 The reason why I’ll proudly stand up and confess I’m a legit WP groupie, and the reason why WordPress is so darn popular — used worldwide by both newb web devs and Fortune 500 companies alike — is its limitless potential catered for by magical little things called Plugins.

 WordPress has literally thousands of plugins (extensions) that can add awesome functionality to a website allowing it to do just about anything.
 This means a website can evolve from a small 4-page site, to one day boasting a high-traffic blog, eCommerce shop, even an interactive member’s portal.

 Thousands of plugins are completely free — created and graciously gifted by friendly devs wanting to give back to the WordPress community.

 There are also hundreds (or probably thousands) of freemium and premium plugins too.

-To paint a picture of how plugins can take a website to the next level, here are some of my favs and what they do…
+To paint a picture of how plugins can take a website to the next level, here are some of my faves and what they do…

-- WooCommerce — adds a shopping cart, allowing customers to purchase products online and checkout with PayPal, Stripe, AfterPay, etc.
+- WooCommerce — adds a shopping cart, allowing customers to purchase physical or digital products online and checkout with PayPal, Stripe, AfterPay, etc.